timothychangke/whatscookin_prod/README.md

-To run, cd into the server directory and run 'npm i' and then 'npm start'
+To run, navigate into the server directory and run 'npm i' and then 'npm start'.
+Then navigate into client directory and run 'npm i' and then 'npm start'